 Sometimes you will realize that you made a mistake while developing your mind map.
 Or maybe you found a better way to represent your ideas.
 Either way, you can always change your mind map.
 Just go back to the beginning steps and rework them until you feel satisfied with your results.

 7. Have Fun With It

-This may sound silly, but having fun with your mind mapping experience is actually very helpful.
-Try to approach your task with an open mind and enjoy every moment of it.
+This may sound silly, but having fun with your mind-mapping experience is very helpful.
+Try to approach your task with an open mind and enjoy every moment.

 How Do I Use Mind Maps?

 Here are some ways you can use mind maps:

 Brainstorm Ideas – Try using mind mapping when you need to come up with new ideas, lists, or solutions.
 This will help you generate lots of different thoughts quickly.